korylprince/macos-device-attestation/README.md

 * Create a `filestore.FileStore` that can be shared by multiple servers

 PRs are welcome for implementations that are useful for a wide audience!

+# Security

+[macOS device serial numbers and UDIDs can be spoofed.](https://duo.com/labs/research/mdm-me-maybe) To use an MDM in the chain of trust, you must ensure only authenticated devices are allowed to enroll in your MDM server.
+Otherwise a bad actor could possibly spoof the serial number and UDID of another device to obtain a token for it.

 # Usage